payola/Payola/docs/developer_guide.md

 #### Package cz.payola.domain.entities.plugins.compiler

-The `PluginCompier` is a wrapper of the Scala compiler, that is tweaked to support compilation of analytical plugins.
-It provides just one method `compile` that, given the plugin source code, compiles the plugin and returns information anbout the compiled plugin `PluginInfo`.
+The `PluginCompiler` is a wrapper of the Scala compiler, that is tweaked to support compilation of analytical plugins.
+It provides just one method `compile` that, given the plugin source code, compiles the plugin and returns information about the compiled plugin in a `PluginInfo` instance.

 The internal Scala compiler, that actually performs the compilation is plugged with the `PluginVerifier` [Scala compiler plugin](http://www.scala-lang.org/node/140).
 So the compilation process consists of the standard Scala compiler phases and two more additional phases that are defined in the `PluginVerifier`:

 1. Verification phase which checks whether the compilation unit contains a package with one subclass of the `Plugin` class, whether the plugin class has both the parameterless constructor and the setter constructor and whether the constructors have proper parameter types.
 If any of these assumptions is broken, an exception is thrown.
 2. Name transformer phase that changes name of the plugin class to the `Plugin_[randomUUID]`.
-So plugin class name uniqueness is ensured and it's not a problem when two users upload plugins with the same name.
+This way plugin class name uniqueness is ensured and it's not a problem when two users upload plugins with the same name.

 The last piece in the puzzle is the `cz.payola.domain.entities.plugins.PluginClassLoader` which has to be used when instantiating plugin classes.
 The method `instantiatePlugin` on the `PluginClassLoader` should be used instead of standard means of reflection instantiation.

 #### Package cz.payola.domain.entities.plugins.concrete

 There are basically two types of plugins - the data fetchers and the rest.
-A `DataFetcher` doesn't have any inputs and is capable of SPARQL query execution and node neighbourhood fetching.
-So it can be used as a plugin of a data source.
+A `DataFetcher` doesn't have any inputs and is capable of SPARQL query execution and node neighborhood fetching, so that it can be used as a plugin of a data source.
 Implementation of the plugins is quite straightforward, please refer to the user guide on what they do.

 ### Package cz.payola.domain.entities.analyses

-The second big part of the domain package are analyses and whole process of their validation, optimization and evaluation.
+The second big part of the domain package are analyses and the whole process of their validation, optimization and evaluation.
 An `Analysis` is composed of `PluginInstance`s and `PluginInstanceBindng`s, which specify connections between `PluginInstance`s.
-The analyses in the system don't necessarily have to be always valid (in order to support interrupted analysis creation).
+Analyses in the system don't necessarily have to be always valid (in order to support interrupted analysis creation).

 ### Package cz.payola.domain.entities.analyses.evaluation

 Evaluation of an analysis isn't a trivial process, because it introduces parallelism.
-Everything starts with `evaluate` method call on an `Analysis` instance which creates a new instance of the `AnalysisEvaluation` and starts it.
+Everything starts with the `evaluate` method call on an `Analysis` instance which creates a new instance of the `AnalysisEvaluation` and starts it.
 From now on, the evaluation runs in parallel to the thread which started the evaluation, because it's an [`scala.actors.Actor`](http://www.scala-lang.org/node/242).
 The `AnalysisEvaluation` object can however be queried about its current state (using methods `getProgress`, `getResult`, `isFinished`).
 An `AnalysisEvaluation` works in the following steps:

-1. Validity of the analysis is checked (whether it's not empty, whether there aren't invalid bindings, whether the analysis has one output etc.).
+1. Validity of the analysis is checked (whether it's not empty, whether there are any invalid bindings, whether the analysis has one output etc.).
 2. The analysis is optimized using the `AnalysisOptimizer`.
 It consists of phases, that usually merge plugin instances together.
 The phases that are sequentially executed and produce an `OptimizedAnalysis`.
 For more information about the phases and what they do, please refer to the API documentation of the `cz.payola.domain.entities.analyses.optimization` package.
 3. The `Timer` actor is started, so the evaluation is notified in case of timeout.
 4. For each `PluginInstance`, an `PluginInstanceEvaluation` actor is created and started.
 Within the constructor, it receives a method `outputProcessor`, that should be used to return the result.
 The `PluginInstanceEvaluation` does the following:
 	1. Wait until all input graphs are received (if the plugin has no inputs, immediately proceed to the next step).
 	2. Evaluate the plugin.
 	3. Return the result using the `outputProcessor`.
 If output of the plugin instance is bound to another plugin instance, it actually sends a message with the result to the `PluginInstanceEvaluation` actor corresponding to the plugin instance.
-Otherwise, the plugin instance is the last one, so the result is sent to the `AnalysisEvaluation` actor.
+Otherwise, if the plugin instance is the last one, the result is sent to the `AnalysisEvaluation` actor.
 5. Wait until the message with result is received from the output plugin instance.
 During that time, process messages that report plugin instance evaluation progress or errors.
 Also reply to messages that query for the current state of evaluation.
 6. Process the `AnalysisEvaluationControl` messages.